-By definition, the rating of 6 means that there are 6 layers of rubber; however, this is not always necessarily the case.
-A ply rating of 6 can also mean that the strength of rubber is equal to a 6 ply rating.
-The greater the ply number, the greater the load range.
-The tire has a load range of C, which makes it apt for many types of trailers.
+These tires have a load range of C, which makes it apt for many types of trailers.
 Each tire can bear a load of 1760lbs and maximum load pressure of 50psi.
-No doubt it is not the best load capacity compared to other tires, but considering the price, the deal is incredible.
+No doubt it is not the best load capacity compared to other tires, but considering the price, this can be forgiven.

 The tires provide enhanced towing stability and a smooth driving experience like other trailer tires.
 Therefore, you can sit back and enjoy a comfortable ride, wherever it is.
 This is probably one of the primal reasons trailer tires are adored by many.

 One of the features that stands out is the unique pattern on the tread that wears evenly.
-In conclusion, they offer great durability and can be your long-term partners as well.
+Nevertheless, some users have had to replace these tires after 3 or 4 years of low usage.

 The credit once again belongs to a thicker sidewall that helps to avoid swaying of the trailer as they travel on road, move down the slopes and take turns.

-Trailer tires don’t need to handle sharp cornering, so their tread design focuses mostly on the middle section of the tire to help with heavy loads and braking.
-And if you are planning to use them for sharp cornering, don’t.
-Irrespective of tires, the trailer might topple.
+Trailer tires do not need to handle sharp cornering, so their tread design focuses mostly on the middle section of the tire to help with heavy loads and braking.
+And if you are planning to use them for sharp cornering, please don’t.
+Irrespective of the tires, the trailer will topple.